 Crunchbase is useful.
 It is just not built to solve every timing problem an angel investor has.
-If your problem is noticing earlier movement before the round gets obvious, you need a different kind of surface.
+If your problem is noticing earlier movement before the round gets obvious, you need a timing-first surface before you need a verification database.

 Crunchbase is strong when you want basic company facts, funding history, investor lists, and a quick way to verify that a company is already visible.
 That makes it useful after a company is on your radar.
 It is a verification surface first.